targomo/intro-to-isochrones/intro-to-isochrones.md

 Car and transit, on the other hand, are completely different stories.
 The car polygon bands are, aside from being significantly larger, much more distorted as the cars move on and off highways or into smaller side streets and this creates long stretched reachable lines along major roads.
 We are also more likely to see holes in the polygons or sudden cutoffs in reachability as we interact with places a car cannot go (such as parks) or infrastructure with limited entrances (for example large stadiums or airports).

 Transit polygons create shapes unlike any other travel mode.
 A mixture of trains, buses, or even simply walking creates pockets of disconnected or overlapping polygons for each band based on the position of transit stops.
 The separation and distortion of the polygons gets progressively more pronounced the further away from the source.
 This is also the most time sensitive of the travel types as a difference of only a few minutes can determine whether one can get to a specific bus or train in time to use a specific route.
 All of these factors and more can be adjusted in the options of the request.
-This will be covered in more detail further on, but first lets look at requests with more than one source.
+This will be covered in more detail further on, but first let's look at requests with more than one source.

 ## Multi-Source Polygons and Polygon Intersections